 CIESIN Centre for International Earth Science Information Network (Columbia University)

-- Scientific style and format: the CSE manual for authors, editors and publishers REF T11.S386 2014
+- Scientific style and format: the CSE manual for authors, editors and publishers RSV T11.S386 2014 (floor 2)

 - Writing scientific research articles: strategy and steps, 2nd ed. (e-book)

 - How to video: Writing the Research Paper

 - CSE (Council of Science Editors) Citation Style (Carleton University Library)